stealth-studios/sdk-docs/docs/frameworks/eliza.md

 });
 ```

 You may pass additional configuration options to the Eliza framework through environment variables.
+These options can be found [here](https://elizaos.github.io/eliza/docs/guides/configuration/).
 You must also pass an extra API_KEY environment variable for the specific provider you are using, for example, `OPENAI_API_KEY` for OpenAI.

 ## 📝 Configuration